How to Clean a Backpack: Maintenance 101

 There is a chance that the backpack label tells you not to submerge it entirely in the tub.
 This means you’ll have to stick to the primary cleaning method, which is, using the damp rag to clear up the stains.

 5. Use Gentle Detergent

 Not all detergents are suitable for all kinds of material.
 For stuff like bags and jackets, experts suggest you should use mild cleansers.
-When you research on how to clean a backpack, you will find that there are cleaning agents which are free of dyes, chemicals, and fragrances.
+When you research how to clean a backpack, you will find that there are cleaning agents that are free of dyes, chemicals, and fragrances.
 Buy them for this wash.

 It’s important to be on the safe side when selecting the detergent from the market.
 Any negligence may cause the entire fabric of your backpack to ruin or discolor.

 Post wash steps are more or less the same for two methods.
 Whether you wash the bag in a machine or a sink, never put it in the dryer.
 Instead, drain the water after washing by using your hands and wring it out as best as you can.